Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 FLOAT 32 |BCA

-A backpack equipped with an airbag.
-In the unlikely event of an avalanche, you are less likely to be buried.
-Many skiers and snowboarders from Europe and the United States use airbag backpacks, but they are not yet widely used in Japan.
-I hope that awareness of risk avoidance on snowy mountains will increase and more people in Japan will use them.
-With this message in mind, I actively use them as a guide.
+This backpack is equipped with an airbag.
+In the event of an avalanche, the chances of being buried are significantly reduced.
+Many skiers and snowboarders from Europe and America use airbag-equipped backpacks, but they are not yet widespread in Japan.
+I hope that awareness of risk avoidance in the snowy mountains will increase, and that more people in Japan will start using them.
+With that message in mind, I actively use it as a guide.

 BCA